Skip to content

 Item masters, customer/vendor records, duplicate GL mappings, inconsistent locations and classes, and historical transactions can drag timelines and inflate service costs.
 Even when the software scope is modest, data cleanup can be the difference between a smooth go-live and a painful one.

-Breaking Down the Total Cost of the NetSuite ERP System
+Breaking Down NetSuite Total Cost of Ownership (TCO)

 Understanding NetSuite pricing starts with understanding what you’re actually paying for.
 Your total cost is not just the annual subscription.
 A real cost breakdown includes software, services, and the internal time required to get the NetSuite system adopted and producing reliable reporting.